wo-language/wo/justifications.md

 > Note: The Go compiler won’t stop you from creating unread package-level variables.
 This is one more reason you should avoid creating package-level variables.

+### Why modularity

+I am considering making different language features **modular**.
+That is, they can be enabled or disabled either through a compiler flag, in the module file, or with some header.

+This isn't the newest idea, as languages all have versions one can choose of their liking.
+Rust has that capability with something like `#![allow(unused)]` which allows unused variables in the entire file.

+If someone just likes only the interface syntax, and that's all they want, then they can still use Wo in that way without dealing with the parts they don't like.

+For example, enforcing the type before the variable name is universally disagreed on, so this could just be an additional option, not the Wo default.
+If a feature isn't restrictive, then it doesn't need a flag.

 ## Conventions

 ### Variable naming

-One of the very first things I realized when I first started programming is that using 1 or 2 length variable names in most situations was incredibly bad practice that leads to misunderstanding.
+One of the very first things I realized when I first started programming is that using 1 or 2 length variable names in most situations was incredibly bad practice that leads to misunderstandings.
 You probably already know why, but in case you don't, I will explain below.

 Let's say you came across this, 40 lines deep into a function: